BestTimesToVisit.com Logo

 Inter-Island Flights

-For hopping between Vanuatu's diverse islands like Espiritu Santo, Tanna, or Pentecost, small aircraft are your primary (and often only) option.
-Air Vanuatu is the main carrier, offering a crucial link for exploring the archipelago's remote beauty.
+For hopping between Vanuatu's diverse islands like Espiritu Santo, Tanna, or Pentecost, small aircraft are your primary and often only efficient option.
+Air Vanuatu is the main carrier, offering a vital link for exploring the archipelago's remote beauty.

-Tip:Book well in advance, especially during peak seasons (July-August and December-January).
+Tip:Book well in advance, especially during peak seasons (June-August).
 Flights can be subject to weather delays, so build flexibility into your itinerary.
-Don't expect frequent departures; often there's only one flight a day, if that.
-Double-check baggage allowances as they are stricter on smaller planes.
+Don't expect online booking to be as seamless as major airlines; sometimes a phone call or email to a local agent is more effective.
+Luggage allowances are strict on smaller planes.

 Rental Cars/4WDs